codefellows/seattle-code-301n24/facilitator/README.md

 At the end of this course, students will be able to:

-1. Collaboratively design and create dynamic web applications from scratch using Model-View-Controller architecture built with professional-grade HTML, CSS, and JavaScript.
+1. Collaboratively design and create dynamic MERN web applications from scratch using component-based architecture built with professional-grade JavaScript.
 1. Design dynamic front end and back end applications which can function together or independently and are deployed to cloud platforms.
-1. Explain the fundamentals of how the world-wide web works, over the internet.
+1. Explain the fundamentals of how the world wide web works, over the internet.
-1. Utilize dependency management techniques to build with third-party libraries such as ExpressJS, jQuery, and Handlebars.
+1. Utilize dependency management techniques to build with third-party libraries such as ExpressJS, React, and Bootstrap.
-1. Persist one-to-many relational data across two tables in a SQL database, sourced from third-party APIs, user-generated content, or loaded from the filesystem.
+1. Persist data in a document store, sourced from third-party APIs, or user-generated content.
 1. Follow agile software development practices during week-long sprints, including pair-programming, stand-ups, daily retrospectives, project management with Kanban boards, regular refactoring, and working in a shared code base.
 1. Enroll in a Code 401 course or attain an entry-level website development job or internship by completing the course requirements.